KristineYW/KristineYW/README.md

 A few tidbits about me:

-- 🔭 I’m currently working on ...
-Human Rights First police brutality mapping!
+- 🔭 I’m currently working on ... up-skilling my data science and Python chops!
 - 🌱 I’m currently learning ... data science
 - 👯 I’m looking to collaborate on ... data science
 - 🤔 I’m looking for help with ... life